Asnegha/Asnegha/README.md

 <h4 align="center">Data Engineer and Developer</h4>
 <hr>

 I am a dynamic **Electrical Engineering** student interested in **Data Science** field.
 I am skilled in **Machine Learning, Deep Learning, and NLP**.
 Also an **Open source enthusiast**.
 I am adept in programming languages like **C++ and Python**.
 Acquired hands-on experience while learning by doing various projects in ML and DL.
 Also have done two internships during my college days, where I worked on testing ML models for safe deployment in the real world.
-Currently looking for opportunity to work on real world project.
+Currently looking for opportunities to work on real world project.

   ## 🚀 Languages and Tools: